mudassir0909/jsonresume-theme-elegant/README.md

-jsonresume-theme-geeky
+jsonresume-theme-elegant
 =====================

-Geeky theme for jsonresume
+Elegant theme for jsonresume